At Stafford Building Society, we are committed to helping you protect your identity and money from fraud.

 • Do not allow anyone else to use your bank or credit card and do not give your pin number, password or security information to anyone else;

 • Be cautious if someone calls you unexpectedly and asks for any personal details.
-If in doubt call the organisation they represent back on a number that you know to be correct (from a bank statement, letterhead, website or even by telephoning directory enquiries).
+If in doubt call the organisation they represent back on a number that you know to be correct (from a bank statement, letterhead or).
 Never call the organisation on the number the caller gives you;

 • Do not keep your chequebook and bank/credit cards together;